short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.0.3 =
+Release date June 21st, 2022
+* Fix: the plugin now recognizes the offloaded WebP/AVIF files, when they are not also present anymore on the server;
+* Fix: in some cases, the bulk and manual optimization was stuck due to some errors related to the legacy optimization information;
+* Fix: when saving the settings, the credits quota and other API-related data will be sent to the API, for faster sync;
+* Fix: when having the backups turned off, a placeholder image was displayed instead of the original one;
+* Fix: an empty space was sometimes shown on some pages, as a result of some dismissed notifications;
+* Fix: various small fixes around the plugin processing engine, for increased speed and stability;
+* Fix: updated various pieces of code in accordance with the WordPress Coding Standards;
+* Language: 1 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

 = 5.0.2 =
 Release date June 16th, 2022